When will the list of 2020 summer workshops be available?

 Does the internship include housing?

-Shared, dorm-style on-site housing is available at a cost of $1,000 for the length of the internship.
+Yes, shared, dorm-style on-site housing is available at no cost for the length of the internship.

 When are internship applications due?